nextcloud/documentation/user_manual/files/encrypting_files.rst

 .. note:: You must never lose your ownCloud password, because you will lose access to your files.
-Though there is an optional recovery option that your ownCloud administrator may enable; see the Recovery Key Password section to learn about this.
+Though there is an optional recovery option that your ownCloud administrator may enable; see the Recovery Key Password section (below) to learn about this.

 Sharing Encrypted Files
 -----------------------